SillyTavern/SillyTavern-Docs/Extras/extensions/WebSearch.md

 If both backticks and trigger phrases search activation are used, backticks have a higher priority.

-To discard all previous queries from processing, start the user message with an exclamation mark, for example a user message `!Now let's talk about...` will discard this and every message above it.
+To discard all previous queries from processing, start the user message with an exclamation mark, for example, a user message `!Now let's talk about...` will discard this and every message above it.

 This extension also provides a `/websearch` slash command to use in STscript.
 More info here: https://docs.sillytavern.app/usage/st-script/

 ```
 /websearch (links=on|off snippets=on|off [query]) – performs a web search query.
-Use named arguments to specify what to return - page snippets (default: on) or full parsed pages (default: off) or both.
+Use named arguments to specify what to return - page snippets (default: on), full parsed pages (default: off) or both.

 Example: /websearch links=off snippets=on how to make a sandwich
 ```